gwleuverink/bundle/README.md

 **Don't pass dynamic variables to `<x-bundle/>`**

-This will work perfectly fine during development, but this can't be evaluated when compiling all your code for your production environment. (feature pending, see next heading)
+This will work perfectly fine during development, but this can't be evaluated when compiling all your code for your production environment.

 ```html
 <x-bundle :import="$foo" as="{{ $bar }}" />